 There are also many restaurants in the St. Louis area that offer special Thanksgiving fixed menus or buffets.
 It's best to call ahead and make a reservation, as there are limited places on Thanksgiving to dine out and available options fill up quick.

-Many St. Louis area stores will be open on Thanksgiving Day this year if you want to get a jump on Black Friday shopping.
+Many St. Louis area stores are open on Thanksgiving Day if you want to get a jump on Black Friday shopping.
 The St. Louis Galleria will be open in the evening and you can head to some of the open stores like Macy's, Target, and Old Navy to get your head start on the holidays and maybe score some deals.
 However, the stores will be jam-packed so prepare yourself for the crowds.

 After getting your fill of turkey, dressing, and pumpkin pie, head over to Steinberg Skating Rink in Forest Park to work off some of those calories.
 During Thanksgiving, the rink is open for extended hours, which should give you more time to arrange your visit.
 Be aware that the ice rink is cash only, so come prepared and bring enough money if you plan to rent skates.

 Blueberry Hill is known for its live music, particularly the Duck Room, where Chuck Berry, a St. Louis native and the father of rock 'n' roll, played countless times.
 Blueberry Hill is a St. Louis favorite and landmark in the Delmar Loop in University City.
 If you want to get a drink on Thanksgiving night, the bars at Blueberry Hill will be open.